p2pu/InventFest/Hardware Tent/Hardware-Module-01-Welcome + Invent.markdown

 This week's challenge will help you get familiar with the BitLab [Hardware Development Kit.](http://littlebits.cc/kits/hdk) and to prototype your first Bit.
 We invite you to join the BitLab community in this first project.

 # Design Constraints / Directions
+1. If you could **measure** the following thing, what would it be?
+- Thoughts
+- Inspiration
+- Dreams
+- Moods
-1. Check out the Dreambits page.
+Check out the Dreambits page.
 What is missing?
 Dream up your own bit, add it, and post the link below.
 2.
 3.